ppvastar/kedro_to_dataiku/README.md

     ### in conf/local/globals.yml:
     data_prefix: data/

+    ### or simply
+    sales:
+      <<: *csv_tab
+      filepath: data/01_raw/sales.csv
     ```
-- In order to create Dataiku zones in flow automatically, there must be several pipeplines defined (except the __default__ pipeline) in context.pipelines.
-The keys of context.pipelines are used to define zones and outputs in one pipepine are placed in the corresponding zone.
+- In order to create Dataiku zones in flow automatically, there must be pipepline segmentation defined in context.pipelines.
+The keys of context.pipelines can be used to define zones.
 For example, if there are pipelines defined as the following, then we can use  ["int","primary","master","modeling"] to define the zones.

     ```sh
     return {